Technocraft5255/Technocraft5255/README.md

 - 👋 Hi, I’m @Technocraft5255
 - 👀 I’m interested in python, arduino and fritzing parts
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me on emilien.mariau@gmail.com

 <!---